A.P. Petty is a published poet and short story writer. She's currently working on her B.A.in English.

 When Privilege Meets Oppression

 Imagine a woman who's a breast cancer advocate.
 She's speaking about getting screenings, what to look out for, treatment options, and diagnoses rates.
-But, then, a group of irate people storm the room.
+But then a group of irate people storm the room.
 They start calling her careless, stupid, selfish, and narrow-minded because she's representing one kind of cancer.
 They believe she can't be a true advocate of cancer if she's not speaking about lung, prostate, colon, brain, and cervical cancer.
 All cancers are bad, they say.
 She should be advocating and using her platform for all cancers, not just one.

 This doesn't seem fair, does it?
-One person being the spokesperson and responsible for educating others of an illness that takes millions of lives.
+One person being the spokesperson that is responsible for educating others of an illness that takes millions of lives.
 And because of the stance she has regarding breast cancer, her character and values are slandered.
 She's shamed for no other reason than because others feel she's being too exclusive.
 Now frame that rhetoric as to what transwomen and followers are doing to women.
 If women aren't discussing their issues, it must mean they don't care about transwomen and should be made examples of.
 If transwomen aren't mentioned in the same light as women, they have the right to get aggressive and manipulate the situation.
 Sounds familiar, right?

-Over the past year or so with the bathroom issue taking precedence in news outlets and social media, there's also been debates such as transwomen having male privilege, whether they're women, and the misappropriation of feminism and intersectionality as part of their fight.
+With the bathroom issue taking precedence in news outlets and social media, there's also been debates such as transwomen having male privilege, whether they're women, and the misappropriation of feminism and intersectionality as part of their fight.
 It seems as though as anyone showing opposition to their views is considered transphobic, a TERF (trans exclusionary radical feminist), even if their hearts are in the right place and support transwomen.

 To start, male privilege is the sociological, political, and economic advantage of men over women.
 It's what someone is born into.
 It's not a feeling or whether one identifies with it.
 However, transpeople have managed to tailor its definition to suit their purpose.
 Trans writer Kai Cheng Thom of Everyday Feminism says: